BalaKrishnaS7/ExtensionWatcher/README.md

 - The extension is intended for local development and testing (unpacked).
 If you want to publish to the Chrome Web Store, additional steps and reviews are required.
 - No external build system present.
 If you add one (Webpack, Rollup, etc.), include build instructions and a `package.json`.

-## Next steps and recommended improvements

-- Verify and document exact `manifest.json` values (name, version, permissions).
-Update README accordingly.
-(TODO in the project todo list.)
-- Add a minimal `package.json` if you plan to add tooling (linting, bundling, tests).
-- Add automated checks: linting (ESLint) and a small test harness for code that can be unit-tested.
-- If you want CI/CD, add a GitHub Actions workflow to run linters/tests and (optionally) package a release artifact.

-## Contributing

-If you or others will continue development locally, provide a short CONTRIBUTING guide here or in a separate `CONTRIBUTING.md`.
-Keep changes small and document them in pull requests.

 ## License

-Add a license file (e.g. `LICENSE`) and specify the license here.
-If this is a private project or internal tool, note that in this README.

----

-If you want, I can next inspect `manifest.json` and update this README with the exact extension `name`, `version`, `permissions`, and any declared background/service worker fields.
-Would you like me to do that now?